Skip to main content

 Ron Kaine

-Idan Istkovich picture
+Idan Itskovich picture

-Idan Istkovich
+Idan Itskovich

 9:30 a.m. — 10:30 a.m.

-Payments Modernization for treasurers: Dead or just beginning?
+Payments Modernization for Treasurers: Dead or just beginning?

 [Breakout 3]

 Corporate treasurers want faster, more efficient and lower-cost ways to manage liquidity.
 Yet banks and treasurers have been slow to modernize their services for corporate and commercial clients, or haven't seen rapid adoption.
 In this session, treasury management and payments expert J.D.
-Penner explores how real-time payments and ISO 20022 messaging are finally reshaping cash management practices and what barriers remain.
+Penner explores how real-time payments and ISO 20022 messaging are reshaping cash management practices and what barriers remain.

 Key learnings: